juychen/juychen.github.io/docs/4_Batch/BatchJob.md

 ## Submit and run a Job

 - Select "Job" on the left panel
-- Select "Submit new job" to creat a new job
+- Select "Submit new job" to create a new job

 ![Image](../../src/img/Batch/Batch-job5.jpg)